zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/personalise.md

 **Remember** target audience behaviour: Besides identifying target audiences, agencies’ need to “Remember” how users had previously engaged with their products/services, why they chose to interact with their products/services in the way that they have and what their interests and preferences are.
 These insights can help to understand users’ intent when they engage Government products/services.

-Recommendation of **relevant** content: Once an understanding of the target audience have been developed, “Relevant” content and services can be recommended based on their intent when using a product/service.
+Recommendation of **relevant** content: Once an understanding of the target audience has been developed, “Relevant” content and services can be recommended based on their intent when using a product/service.
 As past behaviour does not always predict future actions, it is important to consider contextual data and real-time user behaviour, which will clarify their intent.

 **Relationship** development with target audiences: Through multiple interactions, Government agencies may develop a stronger “Relationship” with citizens.
 As the relationship deepens, the likelihood of repeat engagements increases, and citizens will expect a more seamless and personalised experience across all touchpoints.
 This also involves seeking citizen feedback to create more individualised experiences.